megcoin/megcoin/ann.md

 ## Nodes

 I've tried to ensure there are plenty of servers for the initial rush of wallet syncs including nodes in the US, Europe, and China.
 However if you have a reliable node, report it to me and I'll add it to this list in case those servers get overloaded or are later scaled down for cost reasons.
+No addnode arguments should be required right now.

 ## Exchanges

 None yet, but soon!

+## Bounties

+This will be updated as I mine coins (since I didn't premine any)

+The biggest item on the list is GPU miners for both Nvidia and AMD

+## Testnet

+Also, if you would like to test services or mining with Megcoin, I have testnet nodes running so syncing should be trivial